codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/flutter-screenshots-stores.md

 To upload the screenshots to the stores, we will use the same strategy for both the Google Play Store and the App Store Connect: upload the screenshots while we deploy the app.

 To achieve that, we will use Fastlane.
-Fastlane is a set of open-source tools and scripts that automates building, testing, and deploying mobile apps for both iOS and Android.
+Fastlane is pre-installed in Codemagic and is a set of open-source tools and scripts that automates building, testing, and deploying mobile apps for both iOS and Android.

 You can easily install Fastlane on your local machine with the following command: `sudo gem install fastlane`.